LADY: Linear Attention for Autonomous Driving Efficiency without Transformers: Introduction

 \section{Introduction}

-With the rapid advances in artificial intelligence, autonomous driving has gained widespread attention from both academia and industry, promising safer roads and more efficient transportation~\cite{zhao2024auto,li2024end,zheng2025genad,yu2025e2e}.
-While localization and scene perception have seen impressive progress~\cite{zhao2024survey,lu2022real,wang2023unitr,tian2024drivevlm,chen2024video}, we focus on the critical challenge of motion planning~\cite{pan2024safe,wang2024llm}, whose robustness directly determines ride safety.
-The mainly task of motion planning is to generate a collision-free, smooth, and dynamically feasible trajectory in real time~\cite{zhao2024survey}.
-Traditional rule-based planners rely on hand-crafted heuristics and careful tuning for corner cases, making them brittle when faced with the organic complexity of real-world traffic~\cite{teng2023motion}.
-In contrast, end-to-end learning-based planners map raw sensor inputs directly to feasible trajectories, offering greater scalability and robustness~\cite{chib2023recent,li2024ego}.
+With the rapid evolution of artificial intelligence, autonomous driving has garnered widespread attention from both academia and industry, promising safer roads and more efficient transportation~\cite{li2024end,hu2023planning, zheng2025genad}.
+While impressive progress has been made in localization and scene perception~\cite{zhao2024survey,lu2022real,wang2023unitr,chen2026video}, we focus on the critical challenge of motion planning~\cite{pan2024safe,wang2024llm}, the robustness of which directly determines ride safety.
+The primary objective of motion planning is to generate collision-free, smooth, and dynamically feasible trajectories in real time~\cite{zhao2024survey}.
+Traditional rule-based planners, relying on hand-crafted heuristics, often struggle with corner cases and become brittle when facing the stochastic nature of real-world traffic~\cite{teng2023motion}.
+In contrast, end-to-end learning-based planners map raw sensor inputs directly to planned trajectories, offering superior scalability and robustness against complex scenarios~\cite{chib2023recent,li2024ego}.